awexli/Discord-Bot/README.md

 # Discord-Bot
 A discord bot that can take in various commands.
 Used for my personal server to moderate, but mostly to entertain.

+Create a discord app for server at [discord.app.com/developers/applications](https://discordapp.com/developers/applications)
+npm install (update modules)
+npm run dev

 ## Commands
 - p-help
 - p-server